kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

 ## Ok, but what does this mean for administrators?

+With the possibility to use more than one PolicyServer, it is now up to the Kubernetes administrators on how they want to split and organize policy evaluations, at the same time that resilience grows.

-Moving from 1 PolicyServer to several increases resiliency and segregation.
-Now, we can take admission reviews from policies and separate them into several PolicyServers.
-While the old architecture was already HA, a noisy tenant/namespace or a frequently used policy could bring to a crawl the only policy server and break havoc in the Cluster.
+While the old architecture was already HA, a noisy tenant/namespace or a frequently used policy could in the past bring to a crawl the only policy server and break havoc in the Cluster (as all admission reviews for the cluster went through it to be screened).

-With the new possibility of several PolicyServers, a Kubernetes Operator can isolate policy evaluations per tenant/namespace, and run mission critical policies separately, making the whole infrastructure more resilient.
+Now for example, a Kubernetes Administrator can decide to isolate policy evaluations per tenant/namespace by creating a PolicyServer for each tenant workload.
+Or run mission critical policies separately, making the whole infrastructure more resilient.

+In the future, with an upcoming namespaced AdmissionPolicy Custom Resource, administrators will be able to give different tenants control over their own admission policies, reducing administrative overload.

 The new architecture also validates and mutates PolicyServers and ClusterAdmissionPolicies with dedicated admission controllers, for a better UX.
 Which means that administrators can rest comfortably when editing them, as catastrophic outcomes (such as all policies being dropped by a misconfigured PolicyServer, leading to DOS against the cluster) can never happen.

-Also, ClusterAdmissionPolicies will, if no `spec.policyServer` is defined, bind to the PolicyServer named `default`.
+Also, ClusterAdmissionPolicies will, if no `spec.policyServer` is defined, bind to the PolicyServer named `default` (created by the Helm chart).
 In addition, [Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) are now added to all Kubewarden Custom Resources, which ensure orderly deletion by the Kubewarden Controller.